RichardLitt/low-resource-languages/README.md

 ## Contribute

 To edit this list, simply [click here](https://github.com/RichardLitt/endangered-languages/edit/master/README.md).
 If you would like to discuss anything at all related to this, please [open an issue](https://github.com/RichardLitt/endangered-languages/issues).
-Please edit the list, either using the link before or by submitting pull requests, if you know of any resource available that is not on this list.
+Please edit the list, either using the link above or by submitting pull requests, if you know of any resource available that is not on this list.

-For further examples please consider looking at examples in the example template file.

 In general, please link directly to the resource or to the page describing the resource.
 The blurb after the link should be something short - the GitHub description generally works well, although the blurb may have to be written manually for non-GitHub links or for GitHub links which lack descriptions.
 Please make sure each link is on one line, to help with automatic alphabetization.